|Capt. Teddy Rose

 Application Process for Reserve Duty

-Or by picking up a copy from the Administrative Offices of the Harrison County Sheriff’s Department.
+Or by picking up a copy from the Administrative Offices of the Harrison County Sheriff’s Office.

 The background check is performed in three phases.
 The first phase is the completion of a Background Investigation Form, which is returned to a Professional Standards officer.